getify/You-Dont-Know-JS/get-started/ch2.md

 The `class` form stores methods and data on an object instance, which must be accessed with the `this.` prefix.
 With modules, the methods and data are accessed as identifier variables in scope, without any `this.` prefix.

-With `class`, the "API" of an instance is implicit in the class definition -- also, all data and methods are public.
+With `class`, the "API" of an instance is implicit in the class definition—also, all data and methods are public.
 With the module factory function, you explicitly create and return an object with any publicly exposed methods, and any data or other unreferenced methods remain private inside the factory function.

-There are other variations to this factory function form that are quite common across JS, even in 2019; you may run across these forms in different JS programs: AMD ("Asynchronous Module Definition"), UMD ("Universal Module Definition"), and CommonJS (classic Node.js style modules).
+There are other variations to this factory function form that are quite common across JS, even in 2019; you may run across these forms in different JS programs: AMD (Asynchronous Module Definition), UMD (Universal Module Definition), and CommonJS (classic Node.js-style modules).
 The variations, however, are minor (yet not quite compatible).
 Still, all of these forms rely on the same basic principles.

 Consider also the usage (aka, "instantiation") of these module factory functions: